-BOD, COD, and TSS concentrations used to calculate surcharges shall be determined by the laboratory analysis/analyses performed by the District on each of the composite samples collected by the District within a period not to exceed three (3) months.
-The constituent concentrations shall be considered to be the average of all analyses performed by the District within the billing cycle and shall be used for calculating surcharges only if the average exceeds the established domestic standards in Section 4.6.
+BOD, COD, and TSS concentrations used to calculate surcharges shall be determined by the laboratory analysis/analyses performed by the District on each of the composite samples collected by the District within a period not to exceed three months.
+The constituent concentrations shall be considered to be the average of all analyses performed by the District within the billing cycle and shall be used for calculating surcharges only if the average exceeds the established domestic standard.